Sir-Ian/NP-Retail/README.md

 This project evaluates potential retail locations based on historic customer data using geospatial clustering and visualization.
 It is structured for easy reuse and extension to other datasets.

 ## Features
-- Calculate coordinates from zip codes
+- Calculate coordinates from zip codes or addresses via geocoding APIs
-- Cluster locations using weighted K-means
+- Cluster locations using weighted K-means, DBSCAN, or HDBSCAN
-- Visualize clusters and proximity to existing retail locations
+- Visualize clusters and proximity to existing retail locations in notebooks or the web dashboard
+- Export clustered data to CSV directly from the dashboard

 ## Project Structure